jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-13-constraints.md

 All of these can help setup a control system for the Rig, controlling systems such as `Deformers` / `FK` / `IK` chains etc

+When using constraints in rigging, we usually do these on the parent of the control so that way nothing interfers with the animators keyframes.

 [.. onwards...Forward Kinematics](2019-09-14-forwardkinematics.md)